jrathlev/Delphi-Windows-Portable-Devices/Readme.md

 the required header files into Delphi units and then to translate the cpp files into pas files.

+## Console application sample
 The sample demonstrates the following tasks using the WPD API:
 - Enumerate portable devices
 - Enumerate content on a portable device
 - Query the capabilities of a portable device